 Several hundred activists affiliated with the Greek Communists converged on the finance ministry on Wednesday waving a banner saying We won't pay!.
-They planned to burn bills for a new one-off income tax introduced this summer, while Athens and other parts of the country were hit by transport strikes.
+They burned bills for a new one-off income tax introduced this summer, while Athens and other parts of the country were hit by transport strikes.

-If deemed adequate by the inspectors, the new austerity drive will secure an 8-billion-euro loan Greece needs to pay bills and salaries in October and bring it closer to starting a second bailout agreed in July.
+If deemed adequate by the inspectors, the new austerity drive will secure an 8-billion-euro loan Greece needs to pay bills and salaries in October and bring it closer to moving on to a second bailout agreed in July.

 As a condition of the visit and to resolve the row with the lenders, the Greek government had promised to send a written assurance outlining its new plan to meet its bailout targets.
 Its contents have not been made public.

 Instead of coming and going, the troika should spend a month with a pensioner, a family-man and then tell us whether these measures are human, said 50-year-old aviation worker, Costas Papalambros, a father of two.